Robbie-Cook/legacy-personal-website/README.md

 Then I want to hook it up to a CMS system for GUI updates, so I can make changes without having to modify the code.

-## Bugfixes
+## Bugs
 * Fix overflow on pages due to navbar changes (including home pages) (bug)
-* Fix issue where when navbar played with in mobile view and then opened again, navbar item's padding is gone

 * Fix browsing directly to /about or /music via url not working

+### Known issues on the backburner
+ * Issue where when navbar played with in mobile view and then opened again, navbar item's are misaligned
+       * I blame bootstrap, so need to pull out bootstrap and replace it (see below) before this bug can be fixed

 ## Features to come